What Happens If My Business Gets Hacked?

 The organizations that survive are usually the ones that invested in:

-and decision-making capability before crisis arrived.
+Decision-making capability before crisis arrived

 The ones that struggle are often discovering their weaknesses for the first time while already under pressure.